Image: Rod Morris

 Description

 Leonohebe cupressoides is a greyish-green shrub forming a symmetrical rounded bush 1 to 2 m tall, with small and scale-like leaves.
-Flowering is from November to February, with flowers occuring in groups of 6-8.
+Flowering is from November to February, with flowers occurring in groups of 6-8.
 These vary in colour from white to a pale bluish-purple.

 Habitat and range